USS Dallas (SSN-700): Service history

-After commissioning, Dallas was attached to Submarine Development Squadron 12 in New London, Connecticut, where she was involved in research and development projects.
 From September 1988 Dallas was a member of Submarine Squadron 2, New London.
 During her time with Squadron 2, she completed the first ever Depot Modernization Period and various overseas deployments.

 Dallas completed an Engineered Refueling Overhaul (ERO) at the Portsmouth Naval Shipyard in Kittery, Maine, in 1998.
 The D1G-2 core was replaced with a D2W core.
 Dallas has had a removable Dry Deck Shelter for over a decade.
 This large chamber, fitted aft of the sail, has an array of air, water and hydraulic systems that allow Dallas to employ the Swimmer Delivery Vehicle, a highly mobile and virtually undetectable means of carrying out special forces missions.

 Dallas has completed one deployment to the Indian Ocean, four Mediterranean Sea deployments, two Persian Gulf deployments, and seven deployments to the North Atlantic.